rhdhorchestrator/workflow-software-templates/scaffolder-templates/github-workflows/advanced-workflow/docs/GithubAdvancedDoc.md

 ## Prerequisites

-- An OCP/k8s cluster and a RHDH instance.
+- An OCP/k8s cluster and an RHDH instance.
 - A GitHub account
 - An account on Quay.io